ANALYSIS-Israel-Hamas war upends Biden's two-pronged Mideast strategy

 “Iran may be less deterred nowadays, rightly or not, because it views the administration as less willing to engage in a military conflict or take actions that risk one,” said Panikoff, now at the Atlantic Council think-tank.

-Biden has also had to fend off Republican criticism of last month’s prisoner swap with Iran, which U.S. officials suggested could be a confidence-building step, and the unfreezing of $6 billion in Iranian funds restricted to humanitarian purposes.
+Biden has also had to fend off Republican criticism of last month’s prisoner swap with Iran, which U.S. officials suggested could be a confidence-building step for further discussions, and the unfreezing of $6 billion in Iranian funds restricted to humanitarian purposes.

-(Reporting By Matt Spetalnick, Humeyra Pamuk, Simon Lewis, David Brunnstrom, Steve Holland in Washington; Alexander Cornwell and Parisa Hafezi in the Gulf; writing by Matt Spetalnick.
+(Reporting By Matt Spetalnick, Humeyra Pamuk, Simon Lewis, David Brunnstrom, Steve Holland in Washington; Alexander Cornwell and Parisa Hafezi in the Dubai and Aziz El Yaakoubi in Riyadh; writing by Matt Spetalnick.
 Editing by Heather Timmons and Howard Goller)

 ((Matt.Spetalnick@thomsonreuters.com))